oracle/graaljs/docs/RegExp.md

      If JOni is unable to handle the expression for any of the reasons below, proceed to 3).

       a) If the regular expression uses a feature which is not supported by JOni, compilation by JOni is abandoned.
-         Since the port of JOni used in Graal.js is older than TRegex, it lacks support for ECMAScript RegExp features newer than ECMAScript 5.
+         Since the port of JOni used in Graal.js is older than TRegex, it lacks support for some ECMAScript RegExp features newer than ECMAScript 5.

   3) The regular expression is not supported by Graal.js.
      If you run into this scenario, please [file an issue](https://github.com/graalvm/graaljs/issues/new)! :-)